Pulled Pork Chili

 Double it and freeze half of the chili for another night!

+You can also freeze chili in air tight containers or resealable bags.
 If you use a container make sure there is enough room for expansion as the chili freezers.

 When using resealable freezer bags make sure to squeeze as much air out of the bag as possible when you seal it.